Common Cold Symptoms: What’s Normal, What’s Not

 - Pain around the nose and eyes (sinuses) for more than a week

-- Fever above 102 degrees Farenheit.
-If your child is younger than 3 months (12 weeks) and has a temperature of 100.4 degrees Farenheit or higher, call your doctor right away.
+- Fever above 102 degrees F. If your child is younger than 3 months and has a temperature of 100.4 degrees F or higher, call your doctor right away.

-- Fever that lasts more than a day in a child under 2 or more than three days in a child age 2 or older
+- Fever that lasts more than a day in a child under 2, or more than 3 days in a child age 2 or older

-- Cough that produces phlegm for more than a week
+- Cough up mucus for more than a week

 - Shortness of breath